wgxo/kayako-classic-docker/README.md

 This configuration assumes that: Drupal, Joomla, etc. exist on ../vendor directory.

-The container depends on a external mysql instance named `mysql`.
+The container depends on a external mysql instance named `aladdin_db_1`.
+Running on the `aladdin_default` network from TNK.

-If there is already a TNK env running, the instance name is aladdin_db_1
+If another MySQL instance is to be used, it needs to be declared in the `docker-compose.yml` file

 The swift/kayako-SWIFT directory is a clone of the [Kayako Classic repo](https://github.com/trilogy-group/kayako-SWIFT)